arvidn/try_signal/README.rst

 	{
 		A a1("a1");
 		try_signal([] {
+			A a2("a2");
-			A a2("a2"); // destructors mae not be called in here raise(SIGSEGV);
+			// destructors might not be called
+			// when exiting through a signal
+			raise(SIGSEGV);
 		});
 		return 0;